 Graduate Choral Admissions

-Jaeeun Kim is also active as a pianist, an accompanist and a choral singer.
+Jaeeun is also active as a pianist, an accompanist and a choral singer.
 She has played the piano in several solo and duo recitals, and served as accompanist for soloists and choirs.
-She has sung in KNUA Recital Choir, Pro Arte Singers Seoul, and Cantabile Singers in Korea, and also in the Contemporary Vocal Ensemble at the Jacobs School.
+She has accompanied NOTUS, IU Le Nozze di Figaro Opera Chorus and IU All-Campus Choir at Indiana University.
+She has sung also in NOTUS, Symphonic Choir and IU Oratorio Chorus at the Jacobs School, and in KNUA Recital Choir, Pro Arte Singers Seoul, and Cantabile Singers in Korea.
 She attended the 2010 UNESCO Youth Forum for the 2nd World Conference on Arts Education and performed with her a cappella group at the opening ceremony.
-A strong believer in community service, Jaeeun donates her musical talent by volunteering to teach music and conduct the student choir of Jawaharlal Nehru University in India.
+A strong believer in community service, Jaeeun currently donates her musical talent by volunteering to teach music and conduct the student choir of Jawaharlal Nehru University in India.